Why We Love It

 Most mechanics who work on civilian aircraft have either one or both of the FAA’s Airframe and Powerplant (A&P) certificates.
 Mechanics who have these certificates are authorized to work on most parts of the aircraft, excluding flight instruments and major work on propellers.
 Maintaining a plane’s electronic flight instruments is typically the job of specialized avionics technicians.

-Can I Become an Aircraft Mechanic?
+How To Become an Aircraft Mechanic

 Aircraft Mechanic Salary Data